 A little more than three weeks later, coverage of Smollett’s now apparent hoax feels disingenuous, opportunistic and very much like a concerted effort to position the bizarre dishonesty of one man as a justification for ignoring other victims of assault.
 As the zeitgeist stands today, the CPD is treating the situation as a chance for image reparation, Black homophobes are going out of their way to taunt and mock those who dared to believe a victim's story until given reason not to, and white supremacists have become even more emboldened than they were prior to the fraud—all while news similar to Hasson’s planned terror attack falls on deaf ears.

-Not only does that joke trivialize the disturbing allegations the actor is now tasked with disproving, it also minimizes the stories of this and every Black History Month of the past—stories that are otherwise much bigger than a single publicity stunt.
+Not only does that joke trivialize the disturbing allegations the actor is now tasked with disproving, it also minimizes the real stories of Black History Month that are much bigger than a single publicity stunt.